Venkatagutha/GroceryProductPlacement/README.md

 # GroceryProductPlacement

-_Associate rule based learning
+Associate rule based learning:<br/>
-Using Arules package for Apriori and Eclat model
+1)Using Arules package for Apriori
+2)and Eclat model